 After a stillbirth many bereaved families find themselves facing financial strain on top of their grief.
 It’s important to know what you’re entitled to and who to talk to.
 This information also applies if you have had your pregnancy terminated for foetal anomaly after 24 completed weeks.

 Are you entitled to benefits and entitlements if your baby is stillborn?

-If your baby was stillborn after 24 completed weeks of pregnancy, you may be entitled to financial support.
+If your baby was stillborn after 24 completed weeks of pregnancy, you might be entitled to financial support.